 Nokona has developed a bit of a cult following among those in the know on the baseball diamond, and the classic walnut series is another example why their fan base is growing so quickly.
 Top quality, USA-made, materials combine with excellent craftsmanship to form a fantastic 12.75” outfield glove in a beautiful walnut tone.

-- Cowhide “Walnut Crunch” leather provides excellent durability and toughness
+- Cowhide “Walnut Crunch” leather provides excellent durability and toughness for outfield gloves

 - Leather becomes pliable and soft after initial break-in period but maintains high durability

 - Web pattern is a modified trap web with a nice pocket size

 - Moderate break-in time to get this glove game-ready